Fall Closing Information

 - Pets cannot stay and must be taken

-- Remove all personal items from common/public areas (dorm lounges, courtyard, etc) because cleaning will occur and items will be discarded
+- Remove all personal items from common/public areas (residence hall lounges, courtyard, etc) because cleaning will occur and items will be discarded

 Residence Hall Closing